[Code 1955, § 3-5.1.]

 Soliciting on private premises.
 In each case of an application for a license to solicit upon private premises within the City, the City Clerk shall grant a license to solicit upon the same showing as is set forth for the granting of a license by the Council.

 The application forms provided by the City Clerk under the provisions of this chapter shall be designed to show, among other things, the identity of the person or organization making application for a license to solicit, the purpose or object to which funds collected by the solicitation will be devoted, the name of the local person in charge of or responsible for the solicitation on behalf of an organization, the amount which will be retained by or paid to such person and his or her subordinate collectors out of any funds collected by the solicitation, and the percentage of all funds collected which will be used or are estimated to be used to defray the cost of solicitation and collection.
 The City Clerk may also require of any applicant such other information as he or she deems pertinent for the purpose of determining the bona fide nature of the application and the object or purpose for which the proposed solicitation is intended.
 Such additional information may include financial statements.

 [Code 1955, § 3-5.4.]

-Each individual licensee under the provisions of this chapter and each person charge of or responsible for solicitation on behalf of an organization, under the requirements of Section 31-2, shall be identified by the license issued to him.
-Each such person shall furnish to his subordinate solicitors adequate identification to be approved by the City Clerk.
-No person shall solicit without such identification, nor shall any solicitor fail to show his identification upon request by any police officer or any person from whom solicitation is made.
+Each individual licensee under the provisions of this chapter and each person charge of or responsible for solicitation on behalf of an organization, under the requirements of Section 31-2, shall be identified by the license issued to him or her.
+Each such person shall furnish to his or her subordinate solicitors adequate identification to be approved by the City Clerk.
+No person shall solicit without such identification, nor shall any solicitor fail to show his or her identification upon request by any police officer or any person from whom solicitation is made.

 [Code 1955, § 3-5.1; Ord.
 No. 799.]